The Planning Scheme is the legal framework that guides decisions on how all land in the City of Whittlesea is used and developed.

 The Planning and Environment Act requires a planning authority to review its planning scheme no later than one year after each date by which it is required to approve a Council Plan.

-This ensures the review reflects the community's vision, by recommending improvements to address the land use and development planning issues that have been identified by our community.
+The purpose of the review is to ensure the Planning Scheme reflects community's vision, by recommending improvements to address the land use and development planning issues that have been identified by our community.

-Regular planning scheme reviews ensures the planning scheme reviews are useful for identifying where we need to improve local planning policies and controls.
-Local planning policies are still required to be consistent with State planning policy.
+Regular planning scheme reviews are useful for identifying where we need to improve local planning policies and controls.
+Local planning policies provide guidance about how Council will exercise its discretion under the Whittlesea Planning Scheme and are required to be consistent with State planning policy.

 These changes may be made through procedural Planning Scheme amendments once the review findings have been endorsed by Council.